Year of entry2017

 Careers and employability

 Graduates can pursue careers in criminal justice, public safety or social welfare.
 This degree may also be useful in becoming a community development worker, prison or probation officer, social worker or adult guidance worker.
-Find out more about these professions.

 Read more information about careers using a criminology degree.